vahid-sb/MiTfAT/paper.md

  - Averaging over many trials.
 If we repeat an experiment many times, then it is usually of interest to average the measurements over all the trials.
 This can be useful if each measurement is noisy and we want to attenuate the effects of noise by averaging. `MiTfAT` provides such functionality.

  - Visualization.
 The `fmri_dataset` class includes various visualization functions.
-They include functions that can plot the raw, normalized, averaged, or linear approximations of the time-series in each voxel independently or as part of an overall plot representing each layer in the fMRI mask.
+They include functions that can plot the raw, normalized, averaged, or linear approximations of the time-series in each voxel independently or as part of a plot representing all voxels in each layer of the fMRI mask.
 Also, various functions to plot centroids resulting from clustering algorithms and also plots to show how voxels corresponding to each cluster are placed in the overall mask.
 Such plots can be quite informative when we want to study the diffusion of a contrast agent in the brain.

 # Examples
 `MiTfAT` repository includes a manual that contains many examples of the various capabilities of the library.
 It can be found [here](https://github.com/vahid-sb/MiTfAT/tree/master/docs/mitfat.pdf).